 Activated charcoal used in beauty products and health treatments comes from a variety of sources.
 The fine black powder can be made from a combination of “ground bone, char, coconut shells, peat, petroleum coke, coal, olive pits, or sawdust.”
 Once the powder is ground, it is heated to very high temperatures which and activates the charcoal particles, changing the internal structure and increasing the surface area.
 This makes the result much more porous and absorbent than other types of charcoal (including what you put in your grill).

 This heating process also purifies the charcoal.
 It removes any odor or flavor.
 If you add this to a smoothie or a beauty product it effectively just changes the color to black.
-The activated charcoal will not effect the taste or smell of what you are making at all.
+The activated charcoal will not change the taste or smell of what you are making at all.
 It just enhances the detox capabilities of your results.

 Another kind of charcoal powder is also out there – one derived from chemical concoctions, rather than the ground/heated powder recipe.
 For anything you’re going to put on your body or in your mouth, ensure you’re getting naturally activated charcoal, rather than a chemically activated one.
 If it isn’t clear from the label, choose another product.